ShengaoYi/pgRouting_tutorial/Workbook.md

 ADD COLUMN x2 DOUBLE PRECISION,
 ADD COLUMN y2 DOUBLE PRECISION;

+-- Update the newly added columns (x1, y1, x2, y2) using the spatial functions ST_X and ST_Y.
+-- It updates the nyc_road_direction_speed table by matching the source and target IDs from the table -- with the corresponding IDs in the nyc_road_direction_speed_vertices_pgr table -- and extracting the X and Y coordinates for start and end points of road segments.
 UPDATE nyc_road_direction_speed n
 SET x1 = ST_X(sn.the_geom),
     y1 = ST_Y(sn.the_geom),